markfarrell/relation-extraction/README.md

 ## 1 Introduction

-Software for compiling raw text into text-networks should provide some relief for researchers dealing with the large quantity of information published in scientific journal articles.
 The project should be composed of four software components:

  1. Software for aggregating journal articles and textbooks in raw file format from a variety of sources.
  2. Software that compiles text articles into [Datalog](http://en.wikipedia.org/wiki/Datalog), expressing